George A. Converse

 George Albert Converse (13 May 1844 – 29 March 1909) was a rear admiral in the United States Navy, who was noted for his contributions to naval engineering.
 He saw service in the Spanish–American War.

-Early life
+Early life and education

-Converse was born in Norwich, Vermont.
-He attended Norwich University and was a member of Theta Chi fraternity.
+Converse was born in Norwich, Vermont, the son of Shubael Converse, a physician and member of the Norwich University board of trustees.
+The younger Converse attended Norwich University from 1859 to 1861 and was a member of Theta Chi fraternity.
+He then entered the United States Naval Academy, graduating in 1865.
+In 1865, Converse also received a B.S. degree in the Norwich Class of 1863.